Katee/kate.io/content/posts/2017-08-21-pass-by-reference-pass-by-value.md

 tags: ["programming", "python"]
 categories: []
 ---
+**tl;dr: this post just contrasts how things are passed to functions in C and Python.**

 Here's a contrived Python function that takes two arguments and modifies both:

 {{< highlight python3 >}}